questdb/time-series-streaming-analytics-template/README.md

 If you are curious, you can inspect the `docker-compose.yml` file to see how it registers two different configurations on startup.
-But it is probably easier to just open the [Kafka-connect-inspect.ipynb](http://localhost:8888/notebooks/Kafka-connect-inspect.ipynb) jupyter notebook and execute the cells there, that will connect to the kafka-connect container and output the list of connector plugins available in the classpath, the registered connectors, and the configuration for each of the two.
+But it is probably easier to just open the [Kafka-connect-inspect.ipynb](http://localhost:8888/notebooks/Kafka-connect-inspect.ipynb) jupyter notebook and execute the cells there, that will connect to the kafka-connect container and output the list of connector plugins available in the classpath, the registered connectors, and the configuration for each of the three.

 You will notice both configurations will output data to the questdb-connector plugin, using two different Kafka topics for the input data, and two different tables on the QuestDB database for the output.
 You will also notice data is expected